-These tools come with social media analytics that’ll help you track and evaluate which user-generated content are performing and at which social media channels.
+These tools come with social media analytics that’ll help you track and evaluate which user-generated content is performing and at which social media channels.

-Working with influencers who are also your customers benefit your brand in two ways.
+Working with influencers who are also your customers benefits your brand in two ways.

 First, they know what types of content will resonate well with your target audience.
 That way, you ensure that the UGC they’ll be creating for you will yield results.